What Products Come From Crude Oil Distillation?

 What is Crude Oil Distillation?

-Distillation occurs in a tall steel column known as a distillation column, where crude oil is made to boil at very high temperatures.
-When heated, the different fractions of hydrocarbons evaporate at different temperatures and are taken out at various points along the column.
-Light fractions exit at the top, and heavier fractions remain at the bottom.
+Distillation occurs within a tall, steel column known as a liquid distilling column, in which boiling takes place in crude oil at a very high temperature.
+The heat causes the constituents of the various hydrocarbon portions to gasify and evaporate when they reach their boiling point and are picked up at points through the length of the column.
+Light fractions move up and get out at the top, and the heavier ones remain at the bottom.

 Crude Oil Distillation Process